babblevoice/projectrtp/README.md

 node-gyp build --debug
 ```

-## RPM

-In the root directory there is buildrpm script which will build an RPM of application.
-This needs running
-if you want to build a docker image with projectrtp in it.

 ## Docker/Podman

-The buildah directory contains 2 scripts and a readme.md.
-Refer to that doc to build a docker image.
-It actually uses podman to do the work.
+In the root is the script buildimage and Dockerfile.
+We pull from node latest and alpine Linux.
+The default image which can be used as a base or on its own.

+podman run -it --rm --name=prtp --pod ourpod projectrtp:latest

 ## Codecs